minimo-io/minimo-11ty/README.md

 An 11tyzed minimo.io theme

 # ToDo
-* Draft articles functionality
-* Draft the Diccionario del Lunfardo article.
+* Finish article about Wordpress internationalization
 * List all GPX stuff, maybe load with plain js or Alpinjs.
 Maybe a new data file.
 * Create a reusable grid system to list posts like gpx rides so I can clearly show some metadata for each (for later use in posts list)
 * Add primal logo and link in menu and author boxes.
 * BUG: Build styles are being loaded from /assets/css/style.css which is not the minified created version.
 Must be the style.css.
 Also styles from /assets/css/* are being exported which is not necesary.
+* Upload Mínimo to Netlify
 ---
-* Add a visit project button on work listing and on each project page.
 * There seems to be a non-documented page.templateSyntax data value, that could replace the current solution for detecting Markdown vs Nunjucks blog posts
+* Sometimes, like in the Wordpress i18n one, markdown articles need a wider space.
+Have a front-end matter property to choose, `wrapper-wide`.
+* Add Fiverr block, to include into articles for which I do have a freelance service to offer.
-* Reading progress
+* New: Reading progress
+* New: Add a visit project button on work listing and on each project page.
-* Configure markdownItAnchor, from this example https://github.com/11ty/eleventy-base-blog/blob/main/eleventy.config.js
+* New: Configure markdownItAnchor, from this example https://github.com/11ty/eleventy-base-blog/blob/main/eleventy.config.js
 * Add get in touch button at the bottom of articles (with a custo front matter) and at the top menu
 * Download a CV button in homepage
 * Biking: List all articles tagged with "biking".
 This should not appear within biking articles.